(PHP 7, PHP 8)

 Determines the character representation for a specific digit in the specified radix.

-If the value of radix is not a valid radix, or the value of digit is not a valid digit in the specified radix, the null character (U+0000
+If the value of radix is not a valid radix, or the value of digit is not a valid digit in the specified radix, the null character (U+0000) is returned.

-The character representation (as a string) of the specified digit in the specified radix.
+The character representation (as a int) of the specified digit in the specified radix.

 Example #1 Testing different code points